 The Whale Tea: from Nanjing to London

 Instead of a Taiwanese origin, The Whale Tea actually started out in Nanjing, China.
-Like other quality bubble tea brands, they’ve quickly expanded across east Asia as well as Australia and Canada…and now it’s London’s turn!
+Like other quality bubble tea brands, they’ve quickly expanded across east Asia as well as Australia and Canada…and now it’s London’s turn.
+Queensway is the first branch but they’ve then expanded across the city with branches at Stratford and Greenwich as well.

 The Drinks: What We Ordered